 Martin Lewis was one of the first and most outspoken opponents of measures that seem to benefit the housing market more than they do the longer-term needs of homeowners.
-Matthew Cooper, Founder & Managing Director of Yes Homebuyers, chimes in: ‘Enjoy the boom while it lasts because if history has taught us anything, a bust is likely to follow.
-The government’s insistence on artificially fuelling house prices, not only with a stamp duty holiday extension but now in the form of 95% mortgages and a rehash of the Help to Buy scheme, is irresponsible, to say the least.’
+Matthew Cooper, Founder & Managing Director of Yes Homebuyers (opens in new tab), chimes in: 'Enjoy the boom while it lasts because if history has taught us anything, a bust is likely to follow.
+The government’s insistence on artificially fuelling house prices, not only with a stamp duty holiday extension but now in the form of 95% mortgages and a rehash of the Help to Buy scheme, is irresponsible, to say the least.'

 Cooper goes as far as to say that 'with the market already buckling under the pressure, it’s only a matter of time before it gives in, bringing property values down with it.'

 Leading lettings and sales agent, Benham and Reeves (opens in new tab) have proof that all is not as well as it seems with the property market.
 They point out that even before the March 2021 stamp duty holiday deadline, UK homeowners were overpricing their properties by an average of 21 per cent, with sold prices markedly different from expectations.

 Fred Harrisons stark warning of a crash is currently five years away.
 So we'll just have to wait and see if these warnings become a reality.